svagionitis/CV/Stavros.Vagionitis.CV.md

 _Cork (Ireland), Oct 2015 – Jun 2020_

 -   Helping in creating and maintaining a C library API to be used for communication of the firepanel with the platform agnostic cloud infrastructure via a firepanel gateway.
 Modified to run on both Linux and Windows.
--   Maintaining the code base of the Rev. 1 firepanel gateway which was in production.
+-   Maintaining the code base of the Rev. 1 firepanel gateway (ARM architecture) which is in production.
 Performance improvements in code base.
 Participating in peer code reviews.
 Repair defects found in developed modules.
+Use Yocto Project to create custom Linux-based systems for the Rev. 1 gateway.
--   Use of a Compulab IoT gateway in ARM architecture as the main development environment.
+-   Use of a Compulab IoT gateway (ARM architecture) as the main development environment.
 This became the Rev. 2 firepanel gateway.
 Code base of the Rev. 1 firepanel gateway ported on the Rev. 2.
--   Use Yocto Project to create custom Linux-based systems for the Rev. 1 and Rev. 2 firepanel gateways.
+Use Yocto Project to create custom Linux-based systems for the Rev. 2 gateway.
 -   Tier 2 helpdesk support of Rev. 1 firepanel gateway.
 Helping Tier 1 helpdesk support for solving more complex issues and providing any workarounds if available.
 -   Extending the functionality of the home automation openHAB framework to HVAC systems in buildings using BACnet protocol.
+Use Yocto project to create a custom Linux-based system for the extended openHAB framework.
 -   Installing, maintaining and modifying the source code of Libelium IoT gateways which located inside and outside of the building.
 -   Mentoring the new hires of the team.